-Meaning that the economic complexity vector $ECI_c$ must be an eigenvector of the $M_{cc'}$ matrix representing the steady state of the mapping defined by the system in eqns.~(\ref{eq:eci_system}) (the same derivation can be used to define the $M_{pp'}$ matrix used to estimate $PCI$).\footnote{$M_{cc'}$ can also be defined as the product of four matrices $M_{cc'}=D_cM_{cp}D_pM_{pc'}$ where $D_c$ is a diagonal matrix of $1/M_c$ and $D_p$ is a diagonal matrix of $1/M_p$.}\\
+This means that the economic complexity vector $ECI_c$ must be an eigenvector of the $M_{cc'}$ matrix representing the steady state of the mapping defined by the system in eqns.~\eqref{eq:eci_system} (the same derivation can be used to define the $M_{pp'}$ matrix used to estimate $PCI$).\footnote{$M_{cc'}$ can also be defined as the product of four matrices $M_{cc'}=D_cM_{cp}D_pM_{pc'}$ where $D_c$ is a diagonal matrix of $1/M_c$ and $D_p$ is a diagonal matrix of $1/M_p$.}\\

 Estimating the first eigenvector of $M_{cc'}$ is trivial because $M_{cc'}$ is a stochastic matrix (each row adds to one).
-That means its first eigenvector will always be $\mathbf{1}$.
-This is easy to prove by summing $M_{cc'}$ over $c'$.\\
+That means its first eigenvector will always be the vector $\mathbf{1}$.
+This is easy to prove by summing $M_{cc'}$ over $c'$:\\

-Since the first eigenvector is $\mathbf{1}$, the steady state of the system represented by eqns~(\ref{eq:eci_system}) is given by the second eigenvector.
+Since the first eigenvector is $\mathbf{1}$, the steady state of the system represented by eqns~\eqref{eq:eci_system} is given by the second eigenvector.
 To estimate that eigenvector, we need to calculate $M_{cc'}$.
 Here, we consider three cases.
 When the number of economies and activities is even, when the number of economies is odd and the number of activities is even, and when both the number of economies and activities are odd.
 The need to consider these cases separately will become self-evident once they are introduced. \\

-We begin with the simplest case, which is an even number of economies and activities.
-We let also $\langle r \rangle$ and $\langle q \rangle$ be the medians of their distributions.
+We begin with the simplest case, that of an even number of economies and activities, which provides the core analytical result showing that ECI separates economies into those with above and below average capability levels. \\

+Let $\langle r \rangle$ and $\langle q \rangle$ be the medians of their distributions.
 In that case, $M_{cc'}$ reduces to a block diagonal matrix with two blocks with values of $1/M_p$ (all economies have the same diversity and all activities the same ubiquity).
 That is: \\

 \\